MayankMohit/Movie-App/README.md

-# 🎬 Movie Explorer
+# 🎬 FAVFLIX

-Movie Explorer is a React-based web application that allows users to search for movies, browse popular titles, and manage a list of their favourite movies.
+FavFlix is a React-based web application that allows users to search for movies, browse popular titles, and manage a list of their favourite movies.
 It uses [The Movie Database (TMDB) API](https://www.themoviedb.org/) for movie data.

 ---